$t$-sails and sparse hereditary classes of unbounded tree-width: Path-star hereditary graph classes and t -sails

 \section{Path-star hereditary graph classes and \texorpdfstring{$t$}{t{}}-sails}

-A path-star graph is a graph with arboricity two that can be decomposed into a path (or union of paths) and a forest of stars, where the leaves of the stars may embed in the paths.
-If we are considering a single infinite path then a convenient way to define the sequence of connections between the forest of stars and the path is using an infinite word so that the $i$-th letter in the word indicates the star that connects to $i$-th node in the path.
-We assume that all leaves of the stars embed in the path since non-embedding leaves have no effect on tree-width, i.e. if $G$ is a path-star graph and $H$ is isomorphic to $G$ except for the removal of all non-embedding leaves then $\tw(H)=\tw(G)$.
+A convenient way to define a family of hereditary path-star class as described in the introduction is to use an infinite word so that the $i$-th letter in the word indicates the star that connects to the $i$-th vertex in the path.
+We assume that all leaves of the stars embed in the path since non-embedding leaves have no effect on tree-width, i.e., if $G$ is a finite path-star graph and $H$ is isomorphic to $G$ except for the removal of all non-embedding leaves then $\tw(H)=\tw(G)$.